Table of Contents

 - Personalized ads like the Nykaa ad help retain customers as they feel that the brand is looking out for them.

 - Tell a story with your brand, use testimonials to get traction for your campaign.
 The University of Berkeley has used the testimonial of one of their Indian Cis Gay member to show their initiative towards inclusivity.
+The connectivity, storytelling, and awareness conveyed through one post makes this one of the best Facebook ad examples.

 - Effective ad campaigns are those that are generic yet seem personal with their messaging.
 ET Medialabs has that perfect balance in its ad that focuses on an enticing end-result for its audience.